petervanhoef/Calculator/README.md

 * Unfortenately, there are bugs:
   * [Open bugs](https://github.com/petervanhoef/Calculator/issues?q=is%3Aopen+is%3Aissue+label%3Abug)
   * [Fixed bugs](https://github.com/petervanhoef/Calculator/issues?q=is%3Aissue+is%3Aclosed+label%3Abug)
-* Some information about a chosen solution is documented in the [Wiki section](https://github.com/petervanhoef/Calculator/wiki)
+* Some information about a chosen solution is documented in the [Wiki section](https://github.com/petervanhoef/Calculator/wiki), but most information is also logged as comment with the issue associated with the task
 * And, finally, if you like the project, you are welcome to star this project!

-Environment: Xcode Version 8.2.1 (8C1002) running on macOS Sierra 10.12.3 (16D32)
+Environment: Xcode Version 8.2.1 (8C1002) running on macOS Sierra 10.12.4 (16E195)